amritkarki001/PRODIGY_WD_2/README.md

 - **Project Submission:** Submitted to Prodigy Info Tech
 - **Role:** Web Development Intern
 - **Copyright:** © 2023 Amrit Karki.
 All Rights Reserved.
-  Unauthorized copying or reproduction of this file, in part or whole, without express permission from the copyright owner is prohibited.
+  Unauthorized copying or reproduction of this file without permission  is prohibited.

 ## Description